MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/dcpromo.md

 # DCPROMO answer file syntax

-This article describes the parameters and options that the DCPROMO answer file uses to install and remove Active Directory Domain Services (AD DS) on domain controllers.
+This article describes the parameters and options that the dcpromo answer file uses to install and remove Active Directory Domain Services (AD DS) on domain controllers.
 You can use this information to build answer files to perform unattended installations of AD DS on domain controllers.
 You can also use the answer files to remove AD DS in unattended mode.

 ## DCPROMO summary

-The Dcpromo.exe program (DCPROMO) is a program you can use to promote and demote Active Directory domain controllers.
-Administrators can use DCPROMO answer files to do the following unattended tasks:
+Dcpromo.exe is a program you can use to promote and demote Active Directory domain controllers.
+Administrators can use dcpromo answer files to do the following unattended tasks:

 - Promote workgroup and member servers to Active Directory domain controllers.
 - Upgrade Microsoft Windows NT 4.0 domain controllers to Active Directory domain controllers.
 - Demote domain controllers.

-Windows Server 2012 replaced DCPROMO with PowerShell cmdlets.
-However, the following versions of Windows Server still support the DCPROMO answer file syntax:
+Windows Server 2012 replaced dcpromo with PowerShell cmdlets.
+However, the following versions of Windows Server still support the dcpromo answer file syntax:

 - Windows Server 2019
 - Windows Server 2016